KvGeijer/My-Webpage/content/blog/data-structures-in-the-multicore-age/index.md

 date=2023-03-08

 [taxonomies]
-categories = ["Research summary"] tags = ["relaxed semantics", "lock-free"]
+categories = ["Research Insights"] tags = ["relaxed semantics", "lock-free"]

 [extra]
 toc = true
 +++

-In his review article [Data Structures in the Multicore Age](https://dl.acm.org/doi/abs/10.1145/1897852.1897873) from 2011 [Nir Shavit](https://www.csail.mit.edu/person/nir-shavit), a prominent researcher in concurrent programming, discussed how the then incoming age of multicores would change how we would need to think about concurrent structures.
+In his review article [Data Structures in the Multicore Age](https://dl.acm.org/doi/abs/10.1145/1897852.1897873) from 2011 [Nir Shavit](https://www.csail.mit.edu/person/nir-shavit), a prominent Research Insightser in concurrent programming, discussed how the then incoming age of multicores would change how we would need to think about concurrent structures.
 Before the article parallelism was mainly used in scientific computation and graphics, but systems were largely sequential (and boring).
 With the advent of multicores, he postulated this would all change, bringing parallelism to the people.
 It was not revolutionary at the time but turned out true.

 While surveying the [current state of concurrent data structures](http://people.csail.mit.edu/shanir/publications/concurrent-data-structures.pdf), Shavit also made bolder claims about how the field would need to adapt.
 He lists the three key insights as follows:
 > * We are experiencing a fundamental shift in the properties required of concurrent data structures and of the algorithms at the core of their implementation.
 > * The data structures of our childhood —stacks, queues, and heaps— will soon disappear, replaced by looser “unordered” concurrent constructs based on distribution and randomization.
 > * Future software engineers will need to learn how to program using these novel structures, understanding their performance benefits and their fairness limitations.

 # The Difficulty of Concurrent Data Structures